 What’s a digital marketer to do?
 Go back to basics – and by that, we mean closing your laptop and cracking open a book.
 Yes, a real book, with pages and everything.
+They demand a little more commitment to get through than your typical how-to blog post, but if you’re looking for something to do in lockdown, books will occupy your time while also making you a better marketer.

 There are thousands of marketing books out there, not all of which have insights worth the paper they’re printed on.
-Luckily for you, we’ve done the dirty work of combing through the most prominent and popular marketing literature and culling the outdated, the uninteresting and the just plain wrong.
+Luckily for you, we’ve done the dirty work of combing through the most prominent and popular digital marketing literature and culling the outdated, the uninteresting and the just plain wrong.

 1. Content Chemistry: The Illustrated Handbook for Content Marketing – Andy Crestodina